-Obama rebukes Republicans over Benghazi, backs UN ambassador Rice
+Obama rebukes Republicans over Benghazi, backs UN Ambassador Rice

 But there appeared to be little support among Democrats who control the Senate - or even among some Republicans - for creating a special committee to investigate the Benghazi events.

-House Speaker John Boehner, who like McCain is a Republican, said at this point he did not favor creating a special committee to investigate the events in Benghazi.
+House of Representatives Speaker John Boehner, who like McCain is a Republican, said at this point he did not favor creating a special committee to investigate the events in Benghazi.